-The Family Court due process can often be experienced by clients and attorneys as unwieldy and unpredictable given various mental health professionals involved, petitions made, allegations lodged, and evaluations conducted all with life-altering parent-child relationship consequences.
-Randy Flood has been providing psychological and consultative services for the courts, attorneys and clients since 1992.
+The Family Court due process can often be experienced by clients and attorneys as unwieldy and unpredictable given various mental health professionals involved, petitions made, allegations lodged, and evaluations conducted, all with life-altering parent-child relationship consequences.
+Randy Flood has provided psychological and consultative services for the courts, attorneys, and clients since 1992.

-Flood’s specialized knowledge, well-crafted skills and services, and reputation among the psychological and legal community can provide you with the advantage you need to more successfully traverse evaluations, mediation and litigation to get the just outcome you want and deserve.
+Flood’s specialized knowledge, well-crafted skills and services, and reputation among the psychological and legal community make him a valuable resource and guide.
+By leveraging his expertise you can gain the advantage you need to more successfully navigate evaluations, mediation, and litigation to get the just outcome you want and deserve.

 Highly Recommend His Services